Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/mirror.rst

 ==================

-See :doc:`Mirror </modeling/meshes/editing/deforming/mirror>` for information on mirroring, which allows you to flip geometry across an axis
+See :doc:`Mirror </modeling/meshes/editing/deforming/mirror>` for information on mirroring, which allows you to flip geometry across an axis.

 .. seealso::